Skip to content

 5. Percentage or number of women in senior management team?

-1 - The company reports one woman on the senior management team.
+2 - The company reports that it has 2 (15%) women on its senior management team.

 • Y